 The Area also includes water-shed systems, such as lakes and creeks, where dense microbial and algal mats with complex species assemblages are frequently found.
-These fresh water resources are essential to the diverse life forms in this Area.
-The high biodiversity of terrestrial vegetation with complexity of habitats enhance the potential values of the Area to be protected.
+These freshwater resources are essential to the diverse life forms in this Area.
+The high biodiversity of terrestrial vegetation with the complexity of habitats enhances the potential values of the Area to be protected.

-Through the Korea Antarctic Research Program, scientists have visited the Area regularly since 1980s in order to study its fauna and flora and geology.
-In recent years, however, Narebski Point has been frequented by visitors from the nearby stations with purposes other than scientific research, particularly during the reproductive season, and vulnerability to human interference has been increasing.
+Through the Korea Antarctic Research Program, scientists have visited the Area regularly since the 1980s in order to study its fauna, flora, and geology.
+In recent years, however, Narębski Point has been frequented by visitors from the nearby stations with purposes other than scientific research, particularly during the reproductive season, and vulnerability to human interference has been increasing.
 Some studies note that King George Island has the potential for tourism development (ASOC, 2007 & 2008; Peter et al., 2005) and visitors to the King Sejong Station have increased from less than 20 people a year in the late 1980s to over 110 in recent years.

-The primary reason for designation of the Area as an Antarctic Specially Protected Area is to protect its ecological, scientific, and aesthetic values from human interference.
-Long-term protection and monitoring of diverse range of species and assemblages at Narebski Point will contribute to the development of appropriate regional and global conservation strategies for the species and will provide information for comparisons with elsewhere.
+The primary reason for the designation of the Area as an Antarctic Specially Protected Area is to protect its ecological, scientific, and aesthetic values from human interference.
+Long-term protection and monitoring of the diverse range of species and assemblages at Narębski Point will contribute to developing appropriate regional and global conservation strategies, and provide comparative information with other locations.